openfl/OpenFLDevelopersGuide/client-system-environment/using-the-capabilities-class.md

 }

-If you want to send the user’s system capabilities to a server-side script so that the information can be stored in a database, you can use the following ActionScript code:
+If you want to send the user’s system capabilities to a server-side script so that the information can be stored in a database, you can use the following Haxe code:

 var url:String = &quot;log_visitor.cfm&quot;;